 Same- or next-day swap

-We haul full containers to the staging pad and drop empty ones in the same spot so your crew never loses a loading hour.
+We haul your full container and drop an empty on the same pad so the crew keeps loading without losing an hour.

 Step 3